jjmontesl/cubesviewer/README.md

 =======

 If you have questions, problems or suggestions, please get in touch.
 CubesViewer doesn't have a list on its own.
-Instead, please get in touch through the Cubes project mailing list:
+Instead, please use the Cubes project mailing list:

 * User group: http://groups.google.com/group/cubes-discuss
 * Report bugs: https://github.com/jjmontesl/cubesviewer/issues

-If you are using or trying CubesViewer, we'd love to hear from you (tweet: #cubesviewer).
+If you are using or trying CubesViewer, we'd love to hear from you (tweet #cubesviewer).

 Source
 ======